ABOUT THE PHOTOGRAPHER

 Spending my teenage years heavily influenced by rock music, I was obsessed with live performance imagery in magazines and on album sleeves and posters.
 During the 80's I was a massive fan of Iron Maiden and the photography of Ross Halfin, regularly sneaking a camera into gigs to try and grab my own pictures.

-I began to take photography seriously in the early 90's, becoming official photographer for a local venue where I had the opportunity to shoot established acts from the pit for the first time.
-It wasn't long before I went on to study photography full-time and gained a HND and BA (Hons).
+I began to take photography seriously in the early 90's, photographing local bands and becoming official photographer for a local venue where I had the opportunity to shoot established acts from the pit for the first time.
+It wasn't long before I went on to study photography full-time, gaining a HND and BA (Hons) while shooting at a variety of Midlands venues.

-Whilst at University my photographs were being published in regional press and magazines and I was receiving commissions from bands, record companies and PR.
-For a while I had every intention of becoming a professional photographer, but that was never to be.
+During my time at University my photographs were being published in local press and magazines and I was receiving commissions from bands, record companies and PR.

 In 2009, after a nine year hiatus, I developed an appetite to combine my passions of live music and photography again.
 In a keen effort to re-establish myself, I had an image shortlisted in the 2010 NME Photography Awards, and in 2011 I won the Gibson Sonisphere Photography Competition.